MatthewMcGonagle/MatthewMcGonagle.github.io/programming/_posts/2018-01-05-CantorTones.md

         tSeries : Numpy Array.
             Waveform that cantor tones are added to. duration : Float
             The length that the cantor tones last overall in seconds.
-It is up to the user to make sure the cantor tones fits into tSeries.
+If the duration does not fit into the time series then the amount that doesn't fit will be cut off.
         levelFreqs: Array
             An array of frequencies for the tones at each level.
 The length of the array determines the number of levels to add.